thava/todo-app-monorepo/README.md

 # Todo App Monorepo

-A production-ready full-stack Todo application with authentication, built as a monorepo supporting multiple backend and frontend implementations.
+A production-ready full-stack Todo application with OAuth authentication (Google, Microsoft) and local auth support, built as a monorepo supporting multiple backend and frontend implementations.

 ## 🏗️ Monorepo Structure